The Gilded Gardens of Cliveden

 A sight not to be missed is the carpet of golden daffodils reflecting the gilded gates of the Sounding Chamber as they cascade down the Eastern bank of the Parterre (main picture).
 A spectacle so beautiful it inspired 'The Gilded Gardens' itself.

-As well as the extended areas of already naturalised native daffodils, this year we’re showcasing 57 new daffodil varieties, ranging vastly in scent, style and size.
+As well as the extended areas of already naturalised native daffodils, this year we’re showcasing 36 new daffodil varieties, ranging vastly in scent, style and size.
 The new introductions, including some choice varieties, will be displayed in the South Terrace Ferneries for you to see displayed in a new way.
-You’ll also be able to purchase your favourite type from our gift shop to take home and enjoy year after year.
+Eight of the varieties on display in the Ferneries will be available to purchase from the Cliveden plant centre for you to take home and enjoy year after year.